-HC directs Assam to review orders passed by foreigners’ tribunals as 85% proceedees declared Indians
+HC directs Assam to review orders passed by foreigners tribunals as 85% proceedees declared Indians

 In documents submitted by the petitioner, his father’s name was written both as Habi Rahman and Habibar Rahman.
 The tribunal had concluded that there was not sufficient evidence to prove that the two were the same person.

-But the High Court judges remanded Rahman’s case back to the foreigners’ tribunal, saying that there was no material on how it came to the conclusion.
+But the High Court judges remanded Rahman’s case back to the foreigners tribunal, saying that there was no material on how it came to the conclusion.

 They also expressed concern that several individuals may have been wrongly declared as citizens or foreigners by the tribunals.
 “It has to be construed that the tribunals had not discharged the jurisdiction vested upon it under the law,” the court remarked.